idaholab/moose/framework/doc/content/syntax/Functors/index.md

 #### FaceArg

-A typedef defining a "face" evaluation calling argument.
+A `struct` defining a "face" evaluation calling argument.
 This is composed of

 - a face information object which defines our location in space
 - a limiter which defines how the functor evaluated on either side of the face should be interpolated to the face
 - a boolean which states whether the face information element is upwind of the face
 - a boolean to indicate whether to correct for element skewness
-- a pair of subdomain IDs.
-These do not always correspond to the face info element subdomain ID and face info neighbor subdomain ID.
-For instance if a flux kernel is operating at a subdomain boundary on which the kernel is defined on one side but not the other, the passed-in subdomain IDs will both correspond to the subdomain ID that the flux kernel is defined on
+- a pointer to an element indicating if there is sidedness to the face, and if so, the side of the face.
+  If null, the evaluation should use information from both sides of the face, if the functor is defined on both sides.
+  If not null, the evaluation should ignore information from the other element.

 #### ElemArg